 Step 4: E-GARCH Calibration

-To fit (i.e. calibrate) the model with our sample data: (1) select the cell labeled “EGARCH(1,1)”, (2) click on the Calibrate icon or menu item, and finally, (3) click on Solve button.
+To fit (i.e. calibrate) the model with our sample data: (1) select the cell labeled “EGARCH(1,1)”, (2) click on the Calibrate icon or menu item, and finally, (3) click on the Solve button.

 Step 5: Residual Diagnosis